jdrumgoole/pymongo-transactions/README.md

 happening inside the collections `SEATSDB.seats` and ` PAYMENTSDB.payments`.

 We can do this with ```watch_transactions.py```.
-The uses [MongoDB Change Streams](https://docs.mongodb.com/manual/changeStreams/) to see whats happening inside a collection in real-time.
-We need run two of these in parallel so its best to line them up side by side.
+This script uses [MongoDB Change Streams](https://docs.mongodb.com/manual/changeStreams/) to see what's happening inside a collection in real-time.
+We need to run two of these in parallel so it's best to line them up side by side.

-here is the ```watch_transactions.py``` program:
+Here is the ```watch_transactions.py``` program:

 <pre>
 $ <b>python watch_transactions.py -h</b>